GraphiteEditor/Graphite/website/content/blog/2024-01-01-looking-back-on-2023-and-what's-next.md

 <center><em>Happy Holidays from the Graphite team!<br />These procedural light strands are powered by the newly completed node graph features.<br /><a href="https://editor.graphite.rs/#demo/procedural-string-lights">Click here to explore this demo</a> — drag the wire layer's points with the Path tool.</em></center>

-## The Alpha Milestone 2 release series
+## The Alpha 2 release series

 February marked the start of our second year developing Graphite under the alpha release banner.
-We took the opportunity to declare the start of a new release series, Alpha Milestone 2, for the year's focus on integrating the node graph.
-That goal was a success, and we anticipate the next release series, Alpha Milestone 3, will begin next month in February with a focus on procedural art workflows in line with our [roadmap](/features#roadmap).
+We took the opportunity to declare the start of a new release series, Alpha 2, for the year's focus on integrating the node graph.
+That goal was a success, and we anticipate the next release series, Alpha 3, will begin next month in February with a focus on procedural art workflows in line with our [roadmap](/features#roadmap).

 ## GDC and meetups with the Rust graphics community